Lester Holt / NBC News

 With Mandela and fellow anti-apartheid icon Archbishop Desmond Tutu among Vilikazi’s residents or former residents, it is the only street in the world to boast two Nobel Laureates.
 It continues to draw thousands of well wishers since Mandela’s death.

-A boy writes on a wall of remembrance of Nelson Mandela in Soweto, South Africa, on Monday.
+A boy write on a wall of remembrance of Nelson Mandela in Soweto, South Africa.

 Henry Williams was visiting from Queens New York.
 So was Emma Gibson of Pomona California.
 They were with tour group from the States that just happened to be in South Africa as the country and many around the world mourned and celebrated their former president.